ROBOTIS-GIT/emanual/docs/en/parts/communication/bt-430-dongle.md

 ## [1:1 Communication](#11-communication)

-- When connected to a powered-on PC's USB port, the blue LED blinks, and when it successfully pairs with a BLE-supported controller or BT-410 SLAVE module, the blue LED remains lit.
+- When connected to a powered-on PC's USB port, the blue LED blinks, and when it successfully pairs with a BLE-supported controller or BT-410 follower module, the blue LED remains lit.
-- **Automatic Pairing Method**: When the blue LED of BT-430 Dongle blinks (not paired), if you bring the BT-410 SLAVE module close (within 10cm), it will automatically pair.
+- **Automatic Pairing Method**: When the blue LED of BT-430 Dongle blinks (not paired), if you bring the BT-410 follower module close (within 10cm), it will automatically pair.
 (Afterward, pairing is possible even from a longer distance.)

 # [BT-430 Dongle Setting](bt-430-dongle-setting)

 - Resettable System
-- Configurable SLAVE Address
+- Configurable follower Address
 - Enable/Disable Auto-Pairing Feature

 ## [Setup](#setup)